 Project Delivery Environment

-To guarantee project delivery success in today’s environment, a company or enterprise must recognize and embrace the need for Project Management Software, provides an environment for project management excellence including tools, training, and support.
-It also utilizes best of breed project management software as well as techniques to ensure success.
+To guarantee project delivery success in today’s environment, a company or enterprise must recognize and embrace the need for Project Management Software, which provides an environment for project management excellence including tools, training, and support.
+It also utilizes best-of-breed project management software as well as techniques to ensure success.

 The Project Management Environment